 Bill said it didn’t, but he just wanted to let the landlord know.

-The landlord said, “Okay, we’ll just leave it for now, and then when the whether dries up a bit, we’ll remove it and maybe get a gardener to come in and plant something else.”
+The landlord said, “Okay, we’ll just leave it for now, and then when the weather dries up a bit, we’ll remove it and maybe get a gardener to come in and plant something else.”

 Wow… the difference between landlord/landlady responses to falling things due to acts of God is astounding.
 Bill is relieved that went so smoothly.
 So am I. I don’t know that crepe myrtles were the best idea for that spot in the yard, anyway.
 The fence that separates our yard from our neighbor’s is overgrown with ivy in the summer.
 That probably had a lot to do with why the trees died.